mesilliac/multitude/TALK.md

 which should print a message to the console.
 Something like

-    WebSocket opened from user at 127.0.0.1 with locale u'English (US)'
+    WebSocket opened from user at 127.0.0.1

 Success!
 A connection!